HMAS Adelaide (1918): World War II

 The ship was initially used for convoy escort and protection duties in Australian waters.

-In September 1940, Adelaide carried the French official Henri Sautot from the New Hebrides (later Vanuatu) to Nouméa, New Caledonia.
+In September 1940, Adelaide played a key role in the rallying of New Caledonia to Free France, carrying the French official Henri Sautot from the New Hebrides (later Vanuatu) to Nouméa, New Caledonia.
 Sautot had been appointed governor by Free French leader Charles de Gaulle, following attempts by Vichy France to gain control of the French colony.
 On 3 September, while en route, Adelaide collided with the merchant vessel SS Coptic.
 (Although both ships only suffered minor damage, the Shaw, Savill & Albion Line sued the Australian government in 1947 for £35,000 in damages.)
 After Sautot landed, on 25 September, Adelaide patrolled off the coast, to counter a perceived threat from the Vichy sloop Dumont d'Urville.
 The Australian cruiser remained in the area until the situation had stabilised, returning to Sydney on 8 October.
 Adelaide resumed escort and patrol duties around Australia and New Guinea waters.

 During May to July 1942, Adelaide was docked at Garden Island for a refit, focused primarily on increasing the ship's anti-aircraft weapon outfit.
 Consequently, the ship was one of several major Allied vessels in Sydney Harbour during the Japanese midget submarine attack of 31 May 1942.
 After the refit, Adelaide was assigned to Fremantle for convoy escort work in the Indian Ocean.